Goutham-IITJ/osl-mujoco/README.md

 are four bounding boxes at roughly 20 % fill, whose only job is to keep the leg out of the floor; any result that depends on *where* the shank or the knee touches something is not yet meaningful.
-There is no self-collision model either — MuJoCo's `filterparent` removes thigh↔shank and shank↔foot automatically, and thigh↔foot was shown unreachable across the joint ranges rather than modelled.
+There is no self-collision model either — MuJoCo's `filterparent` removes knee_prox↔shank and shank↔foot automatically, and knee_prox↔foot was shown unreachable across the joint ranges rather than modelled.

 **Contact timing is set, contact depth is measured rather than predicted.** Both scenes now write `solref="0.002 1"` and `solimp="0.95 0.99 0.001 0.5 2"` instead